 This course provides Paramedics with the background knowledge and skills necessary to provide emergency medical care in the wilderness or limited-resource environments.

 EMD 440 - Advanced Pediatric Pre-hospital Emergency Care

 This course will provide an overview of the initial assessment and emergency management of children according to the pediatric assessment triangle.
-Key to this course will be the recognition of critically ill children in a pre-hospital setting in order to place them into appropriate standing order sets.
-Course topics will include airway obstruction, croup, bronchiolitis, pneumonia, asthma, cardiac arrest, dysrhythmias, shock, sepsis, altered mental status, traumatic brain injury, seizures, neonatal resuscitation, and special needs/technology dependent children.
+The key to this course will be the recognition of critically ill children in a prehospital setting in order to place them into appropriate standing order sets.
+Course topics will include airway obstruction, croup, bronchiolitis, pneumonia, asthma, cardiac arrest, dysrhythmias, shock, sepsis, altered mental status, traumatic brain injury, seizures, neonatal resuscitation, and special needs/technology-dependent children.

 EMD 450 - EMS Special Operations